alexcodeberlin/Dapp-Voting-System/README.md

 ![666](https://github.com/alexcodeberlin/Dapp-Voting-System/assets/159266599/bbb1764a-f356-4e66-b272-34014eb9fb16)
 11. Click on "removeVote".
 In the output is nomore a receiverAddress, you can just see the voter who has removed his last vote for the selected candidate.
 ![777](https://github.com/alexcodeberlin/Dapp-Voting-System/assets/159266599/f2766eb3-2bcb-4a7b-8991-0cb1869d7101)
-12. Copy the account from "receiverAddress" into "address voterAddress" beside the Button "getVote".
+12. Copy the account from "receiverAddress" into "address voterAddress" beside the button "getVote".

 13. Click on "getVote".
 In the output you see the address which you voted in step 10.